-Site 1167 is located in the middle of the Prydz Channel Trough Mouth Fan (Figs. F10, F17).
-Construction of the fan started in late Miocene to mid-Pliocene time when the Lambert Glacier formed a fast-flowing ice stream on the western side of Prydz Bay.
-The fan has grown most during episodes when the Lambert Glacier grounded at the shelf edge, delivering basal debris to the fan apex.
+Site 1167 is located in the middle of the Prydz Channel Trough Mouth Fan (Figs. 10, 17).
+Construction of the fan started in early to mid-Pliocene time when the Lambert Glacier formed a fast-flowing ice stream on the western side of Prydz Bay.
+The fan has grown most during episodes when the Lambert Glacier has grounded at the shelf edge, delivering basal debris to the fan apex.
 This material was then redistributed by sediment gravity flows and meltwater plumes.
 Models of trough mouth fan sedimentation suggest that thick siliciclastic units should correspond to peaks in Antarctic ice volume, whereas periods of reduced ice volume should be represented by hemipelagic sediments.
 Thus, the alternation of facies should reflect the number of times the East Antarctic Ice Sheet has expanded to the shelf edge in latest Neogene time.

 Hole 1167A was cored with the advanced hydraulic piston corer (APC) system to refusal at 39.7 mbsf.
-Coring then proceeded with the extended core barrel (XCB) system to a total depth of 447.5 mbsf (Table T1).
+Coring then proceeded with the extended core barrel (XCB) system to a total depth of 447.5 mbsf.
 Planned drilling time at the site was shortened by 42 hr because of icebergs and a ship schedule change, and the target depth of 620 mbsf (base of the Prydz Trough Mouth Fan) was not achieved.
 Four icebergs approached to within 0.1 nmi of the drill site, causing a total of 27 hr delay.

 The sedimentary section at Site 1167 comprises a 447.5-m-thick sequence of clayey silty sands with dispersed rock clasts with minor beds of coarse sands, clays, and sandy clays.
-Two lithostratigraphic units are identified (Fig. F18).
-F16.
-Diagrams of the Prydz Bay region from preglacial through full glaciation, p.
-46.
+Two lithostratigraphic units are identified (Fig. 18).